 Emily Griffith Technical College partners with school districts to offer college classes to high school students at little to no cost.
 Courses may be offered at select high schools during the school day or students may come to an Emily Griffith campus to take courses.
-All interested students should speak with the designated Concurrent Enrollment Outreach Coordinator or their high school counselor to discuss the application and registration process.
+All interested students should speak with the Concurrent Enrollment Outreach Coordinator or their high school counselor to discuss the application and registration process.
+Practical Nursing, as well as Medical and Dental Assisting programs, are not eligible for Concurrent Enrollment.